Learn how to add your stock products in QuickBooks Online Plus.

-- Select the Tax▼ drop-down and choose the tax rate to be used for the item.
-If you don’t see this drop-down, set up sales tax in QuickBooks.
+- Select the Tax▼ dropdown and choose the tax rate to be used for the item.
+If you don’t see this dropdown, set up VAT in QuickBooks.

 - Add your product’s description on purchase forms.
 This will show on bills, purchase orders, and other forms you send to suppliers.

 - Add the product’s Cost.
 If this changes, don’t worry.
 You can still enter the updated price when you buy supplies.

 - From the Expense account ▼ dropdown, select Cost of sales.
 QuickBooks uses this account to track the cost of products you sell.

 - Select the Inclusive of purchase tax check box, if applicable.

 - From the Purchase tax ▼ dropdown, select the applicable purchase tax.